metacoglab/lab_wiki/lab.md

 ### Annual Leave

 We encourage everyone to take holidays and breaks away from the lab.
 When you do go away, try to switch oﬀ your email – set an out of oﬃce message and remove it from your phone.
 Take a proper break.
-To ensure you log your Annual Leave, ensure you ask Steve to sign oﬀ the relevant dates, and add it to the lab calendar so we know who is around and who is away.
+To ensure you log your Annual Leave, ensure you ask Steve and Sarah to sign oﬀ the relevant dates, and add it to the lab calendar so we know who is around and who is away.